-However, what happens when the perfect machine fails? or perhaps it is not a failure..why the system sometimes decides not to heal?
-We know that the external environment plays a big part in the healing process, but how do we create the internal environment that suits the system healing process?
+However, what happens when the perfect machine fails?
+Or perhaps it is not a failure why the system sometimes decides not to heal?
+We know that the external environment plays a big part in the healing process, but how do we create the internal environment that suits the system’s healing process?

-Moreover, this is what I try to figure out when helping a client: what does the client’s system (body-mind-spirit) need to complete the healing process?
+Sometimes, years after the event, we are still not ready to live through the experience.
+This is where I help the client: What does the client’s system (body-mind-spirit) need to complete the healing process?
 The goal is to create the internal environment in the client that allows her/his system to heal from the trauma and unblock, in particular when the external environment can’t help or doesn’t help.

-I specialized in Hypnosis for trauma release at the Hypnosis Motivation Institute,.
-Since many of our psychological and emotional trauma happen during our childhood, I have experienced great result from working on the " inner child" with the client.
+I specialized in Hypnosis for trauma release at the Hypnosis Motivation Institute.
+Since many of our psychological and emotional trauma happens during our childhood, I have experienced great result from working on the " Inner Child" with the client.

-As we have released the trapped emotions, Psych-K is a method that can help to balance up and create the functional connection between body and mind, that includes postures combined with work on the client’s core beliefs system.
-I like to use Psych-K in conjunction with hypnosis to help the client to operate a mental and emotional release.
+As we release trapped emotions, Psych-K is a method that can help to balance up and create the functional connection between body and mind, that includes postures combined with work on the client’s core beliefs system.
+I use Psych-K in conjunction with hypnosis to help the client to operate a mental and emotional release.